-Extremely common in every aspect of our life, plastic has been synonym of progress and modernity for long time.
-Fast forward, such a massive use, together with the many single-use applications and its extremely long biodegradation rates, have transformed plastic into a threat for the environment.
+Extremely common in every aspect of our life, plastic has been the synonym of progress and modernity for a long time.
+Fast forward, the combination of massive use, too many single-use applications and extremely long biodegradation rates, has transformed plastic into a threat for the environment.

-Plastic pollution is a sad reality these days, but the good news is that more and more people and governments are questioning the use of plastic and looking for more environmentally sound alternatives.
+Plastic pollution is a sad reality these days.
+But the good news is that more and more people and governments are questioning the use of plastic, looking for more environmentally sound alternatives.

 Weez & Merl - UK

-Based on the concepts of circular and local economy, Louise and Madeleine Thilly (i.e. the minds behind Weez & Merl) are recycling LDPE (Low Density Polyethylene), a material found in plastic shopping bags, film packaging and bubble wrap.
+Based on the concepts of local and circular economy, Louise and Madeleine Thilly (i.e. the minds behind Weez & Merl) are upcycling LDPE (Low Density Polyethylene), a material found in plastic shopping bags, film packaging and bubble wrap.

 The project is sustainable in more than one way.

-Envisioning a zero waste future, Week & Merl have chosen to work with LDPE, a material that can be re-melted endlessly.
-But besides giving new life to waste, they take a local approach with a very special note.
-Sourcing LDPE from the waste of local businesses in Brighton & Hove, they recycle in the UK a material that so far has been often shipped abroad for recycling.
+Besides giving new life to waste, this project also takes an especially precious local approach.
+Sourcing LDPE from the waste of local businesses in Brighton & Hove allows recycling in the UK a material that – so far – has been often shipped abroad for recycling.
 A real turning point on LDPE's sustainability scoreboard!

 Kodai Iwamoto Design - Japan

-The idea is absolutely brilliant in that it uses a completely unattractive material and gives it a totally new value through processing.
-A concept with huge potential!
+A brilliant idea, that uses a totally unattractive material and gives it new value through processing!

 Charlotte Kidger - UK